Saqlain-mushtaq-alamin/wifi-strength-scanner/README.md

 **Can't see the generated heatmap?**
 - Check the `heatmaps/` folder next to your blueprint
 - Verify the console output for the save path

+**Dialog doesn't appear when clicking on the blueprint?**
+- Make sure you've uploaded a blueprint image first
+- Try clicking slightly away from existing markers if you want to add a new point
+- If editing, click directly on the marker's center (within 10 pixels)

+**Can't edit an existing marker?**
+- Click directly on the red circular marker (not next to it)
+- The marker's RSSI value should be visible - click near that area
+- A 10-pixel click radius is used for detection

+**Marker shows wrong RSSI after editing?**
+- Check the status panel to verify the update was successful
+- The marker should update immediately after clicking "Update"
+- Console logs will show the updated value for debugging

 ## 📝 License